owaits/ScreenMonkey.Help/reference/clipTypes/TickerTapeClip.md

 |RSS Feed|Ticked|All messages in the RSS feed will be shown in order starting with the next message.
 At the end of the feed it will loop back to the start.|

 ### Message Queue
 If you have configured multiple messages you may play them manually.
 Right-click and choose Edit / Cue to open the Ticker Tape cue dialog.
 From the 'Message Queue' tab you may choose the next message to be played by double-clicking the space between the checkbox and the text of the message so that the blue arrow appears.
-You must then click Apply to confirm.
+You must then click 'Apply' to confirm.